The Spanish company registry, or “Registro Mercantil“, offers transparency and allows the public access to information about companies in Spain.

-An owner of a company can’t keep the information about his business a secret, everybody can find out basic data such as the name of the company, activity, managing director, and its shareholders.
+An owner of a company can’t keep the information about his business a secret, everybody can find out basic data such as the name of the company, its activity, its managing director, and its shareholders.

-Which companies register their company with the Spanish Company Register?
+What is the Spanish Company Register?

 The Spanish company register is a public registry that records the information of all companies in Spain, including sole traders (freelancers).